SteeinRu/oauth2-steein/README.md

 # Steein for OAuth 2.0 Client

-This package Steein OAuth 2.0 support OAuth 2.0 Client.
+This package provides support for Steein OAuth 2.0 for the OAuth 2.0 PHP client.

 ## Requirements